If you’re craving pizza but not the calories, these baked parmesan tomatoes are like a pizza without the dough. Bakes fast and only has 4 ingredients!

 But of course, there’s more going on right now than just the holidays.
 We are in the second half of winter, after all, and soon our days will be filled with more sunny heat than we can handle.

-And for an aspiring chef like me, it also means that soon I’ll have the perfect excuse to start making all sorts of grilled foods (as well as their complimenting starchy and filling sides) that The Husband and I can handle.
+And for an aspiring chef like me, it also means that soon I’ll have the perfect excuse to start making all sorts of grilled foods (as well as their complimenting starchy and filling sides) that an old friend of mine and I can handle.

 So while I’ve definitely got big plans for the coming weeks (chicken and ribs and steaks, oh my!) the keyword here is “soon.”